bmonreal/adv_lab_data_analysis/tech_intro/git.md

 [master eec3089] merged in pretty plot  command
 ```

+Remember, if you don't do that `commit` then none of the above is saved.
+Did you get confused during the merge-conflict and wish you'd never done it?
+Run `git merge --abort` to abandon the attempted merge.

+### Aside: what Git-Merge can handle and what it can't
+Code, text, datalogs ... these are all files where you can say "this /line/ of text changed from version A to version B".
+That is not true of image files, PDFs, executables, etc..
+If you have PDFs, PNGs, etc., checked into your repository---and you don't have to, they will live in the directory and ignore Git if you never `git add` them---then your merge-conflict-decisions will look like "should I keep ALL of version A or ALL of version B"?
+It's still doable, but in general I try not to version-control PDFs and PNGs.

+Unfortunately, `.ipynb` files are a mix of code and images.
+There are slightly fancier `git` tools allowing you to version-control just the code components, but I am still learning these.

+## Your git history

 You now have a nontrivial git history; you can view it like this:
 ```
 $ git log --pretty=format:"%h %s" --graph